Avenatti now representing himself in case vs. Stormy Daniels

 Asked if he was ready to cross examine Daniels, Avenatti said: “I’m ready to cross anybody who comes into this courtroom in an effort to try to convict.”

-He spent Tuesday afternoon gently cross examining Judy Regnier, his former longtime paralegal and office manager, and drawing dozens of objections from prosecutors concerned he was coloring her testimony in his favor with lengthy questions meant to show how much work he’d done for Daniels in the year he represented her.
+He spent Tuesday afternoon gently cross examining Judy Regnier, his former longtime paralegal and office manager.
+Avenatti drew dozens of objections from prosecutors concerned he was coloring her testimony in his favor with lengthy questions meant to show how much work he’d done for Daniels in the year he represented her.

 “Do you have a recollection of me stating in 2018 to you and others at the firm that we had to be certain that anything that we put out publicly for Ms. Daniels, any filings that were made had to be perfect or near perfect because there were so many eyes watching everything we did?”
 Avenatti asked.